top of page

 • integrative counselling

-A therapist should explain how they work and what you can expect from sessions.
+A qualified therapist should explain how they work and give you space to ask questions.

 • “How often should sessions happen?”

-Understanding the process can help therapy feel less intimidating and more collaborative.
+Understanding the process often helps therapy feel less intimidating and more collaborative.

 4. Remember That Therapy Takes Time

-Sometimes therapy can bring quick insight or emotional release.
-But meaningful psychological change often develops gradually over time.
+Sometimes therapy can bring quick emotional insight or clarity.
+But deeper psychological change usually develops gradually over time.

 There may be sessions where you feel: